 Lisa of Jersey Girl Cooks posted this easy and delicious enchilada recipe last December but I didn’t discover it until recently.
 My husband loved these enchiladas.
 After the first bite he said, “Oh, these are good.“ Then he said the same thing about ten more times.
 I loved that they were quick and easy as well as delicious!

-Creamy Chicken and Green Chili Enchiladas
+Chicken and Green Chili Enchiladas

 - 4 bone-in chicken breasts or purchased already cooked rotisserie chicken